mandalito/DeVote/README.md

 This guide will help you set up and run this Sui dApp template from scratch, even if you're completely new to development.

+### GitHub Codespaces Setup

+This project includes a `.devcontainer` configuration for GitHub Codespaces that automatically sets up the correct Node.js and pnpm versions.

+**To use GitHub Codespaces:**

+1. **Open in Codespace**: Click the green "Code" button on GitHub → "Codespaces" → "Create codespace on main"
+2. **Wait for Setup**: The devcontainer will automatically:
+   - Install Node.js 18.12+
+   - Install pnpm latest version
+   - Install all project dependencies
+   - Set up VS Code extensions for optimal development
+3. **Start Development**: Once setup is complete, run `pnpm dev` to start the development server

+**Manual Setup (if not using Codespaces):**

 ### Prerequisites

 Before you begin, you'll need to install the following software on your computer: